PhD (part-time) - currently registered

-- School of Cultures, Languages, and Area Studies funded research trip to the United States to visit Bentley and Lilly libraries (located at the University of Michigan, Ann Arbor and Indiana University, Bloomington respectively), August-September, 2016.
+- School of Cultures, Languages, and Area Studies funded research trip to the United States to visit Bentley and Lilly libraries (University of Michigan, Ann Arbor and Indiana University, Bloomington respectively), August-September, 2016.

 - Institute of Asia & Pacific Studies funded research trip to Manila, Philippines to undertake archival work in the National Library of the Philippines, Main Library (University of the Philippines, Diliman), and American Historical Collection (Rizal Library, Ateneo de Manila University), October 2016.

 - Solving the "Philippine Problem": Frank Murphy, the Great Depression, and the Creation of the Philippine Commonwealth, 1933-36.
 Presented at the 'America in the Asian Century' symposium at the University of Nottingham in March 2017.
 Also served as conference organiser.

 - A New Deal for the Philippines: Frank Murphy, the Great Depression, and the Creation of the Philippine Commonwealth, 1933-1936.
 Presented at the Bristol Institute for Research in Humanities & Arts (BIRTHA) postgraduate conference, 'Empires & Nations: Beyond the British Case', at the University of Bristol in April 2017.